Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * Commands are queued when executed from a job file or a macro.
 * All moves are always queued, except for homing/probing moves which are special.
 * G4/M400 finishes all moves in the current queue and thus clears the queue.
-(RRF 3.5 may support multiple queues, which run independently.)
+RRF 3.5 on some boards supports multiple queues, which run independently.
-* M595 sets the move queue length.
+* M595 can be used to increase the move queue length.
 * When a non-queued command is received, it is stored but not acknowledged to the host until the queue is exhausted and then the command has been executed.
 * If a command that is usually queued contains a parameter that is an OM expression enclosed in `{ }` then the command is not queued because the value of the OM expression is liable to change, and there isn't a suitable context to evaluate it in if it were to be queued.
 * Meta commands such as echo are never queued.